A Beautiful Education.

-A beautiful education; a beautiful childhood.
-This is what homeschooling offers us.
+This is what home education can offers us.

-I am delighted to be offering A Beautiful Education online course again in September, my only course designed solely for homeschooling families.
+I am delighted to be offering A Beautiful Education online course again in July and August 2022!

 I understand the amount of work and energy which goes into planning and preparing to home educate your children.
 It can feel overwhelming, and the choices can seem endless.
-That’s why I have designed this brand-new practical course: to share my own countless hours of research and take some of the strain from your shoulders, freeing you up to spend less time researching curricula and reading reviews, and more time researching adventures and reading good books.
+That’s why I have designed this practical, encouraging course: to share my own countless hours of research and experience and take some of the strain from your shoulders.

 What does the course cover?